 When it comes time to calculate your maintenance KPIs, the software auto-generates reports packed with KPIs and graphs.

-If you're interested in maintenance KPIs (and you have to be if you're interested in setting and hitting maintenance goals), now's the time to start talking with maintenance management software providers.
+If you’re interested in maintenance KPIs (and you have to be if you’re interested in setting and hitting maintenance goals), now’s the time to reach out and start talking with providers to learn about CMMS options.